mgattello/critical-render-path/README.md

 # Critical Render Path

 When you open a website, a few things happen in the background, specifically in the Browser.
 The first step is loading the HTML file from the server and create a DOM (Document Object Model).
 This Object tells the Browser the content of the website.
-After this, a CSS file is loaded creating the CSSOM, another object that tells the Browser which style to apply.
-This phase, the JS file.
+Then a CSS file is loaded creating the CSSOM, another object that tells the Browser which style to apply.
+After that phase, it's time for the JS file.
 With the DOM and CSSOM, a Render Tree is created.
 The layout is shown on the page and finally, the pixels are painted with colours.
-All these processed happen in few milliseconds, without you even notice, and together form the Critical Render Path.
+All these processes happen in few milliseconds, without you even notice, and together form the Critical Render Path:

 1. DOM
 2. CSSOM